LIS

 3VAC5-50-210.
 Manner of compensation of employees of retail licensees.

-Employees of a retail licensee shall not receive compensation based directly, in whole or in part, upon the volume of alcoholic beverages sales only; provided, however, that in the case of retail wine and beer or beer only licensees, nothing in this section shall be construed to prohibit a bona fide compensation plan based upon the total volume of sales of the business, including receipts from the sale of alcoholic beverages.
+Employees of a retail licensee shall not receive compensation based directly, in whole or in part, upon the volume of alcoholic beverages sales only; provided, however, that nothing in this section shall be construed to prohibit a bona fide compensation plan based upon the total volume of sales of the business, including receipts from the sale of alcoholic beverages.

 Statutory Authority